 - Alopecia areata – A condition in which the immune system attacks hair follicles.
 The scalp is subject to so much pressure that follicles diminish and hair growth stops.
 The direct cause of alopecia areata is unknown but its effects are devastating.

-- Traction alopecia – Common among African American women, traction alopecia is hair loss caused by hairstyles that call for constant pulling.
-Stress placed on the hair follicles near the edge of the scalp leads to thinning.
+- Traction alopecia – common among African American women, traction alopecia is hair loss caused by hairstyles that call for constant pulling.
+The stress placed on the hair follicles near the edge of the scalp leads to thinning.

 - Lupus – Also recognized as Systemic Lupus Erythematosus, the disorder causes the immune system to attack healthy tissue, which leads to dysfunction in various areas of the body.
 The brain, joints, kidneys, and skin are a few places where the effects of lupus are evident.
 Hair loss is another devastating result of the illness.